The Real Cost Of Skipping Dental Checkups In Oakville

 • Respiratory infections

-Emotional and Social Costs of Neglected Oral Health
+Emotional and Social Consequences of Poor Oral Health

-Your Smile Affects Your Confidence and Quality of Life
+How Your Smile Impacts Confidence and Quality of Life

 • Reduced self-confidence